Malaysia's central bank governor tenders resignation: PM Mahathir

 According to Dr Mahathir, no concrete reason was given by Muhammad Ibrahim for his resignation.

-Dr Mahathir also said that Malaysia’s first parliament sitting will be held on Jul 16.
+Dr Mahathir also said that the new Malaysian government's first parliament sitting will be held on Jul 16.

+A Harvard University graduate, Muhammad was appointed as governor in May 2016 following the retirement of long-serving governor Zeti Akhtar Aziz.

+Muhammad joined the bank in 1984 and rose to become the deputy governor in 2010 before assuming the top spot.